Wipe Out (instrumental): Single reception

-"Wipe Out" spent four months on the Billboard Hot 100 in the summer of 1963, reaching number 2, behind Stevie Wonder's "Fingertips".
+"Wipe Out" spent four months on the Billboard Hot 100 in the summer of 1963, reaching number 2, behind Little Stevie Wonder's "Fingertips".
 Meanwhile, the original A-side "Surfer Joe", sung by Ron Wilson, only attracted airplay in the wake of "Wipe Out"'s success, peaking at number 62 during its six-week run.
-"Wipe Out" returned to the Hot 100 in 1966, reaching number 16 on the Hot 100 (and number 63 for the year), peaking at number 9 on the Cash Box chart, selling approximately 700,000 copies in the U.S. The single spent a grand total of 30 weeks on the Hot 100.
-Wilson's energetic drum solo for "Wipe Out" (a sped-up version of his Charter Oak High School drum cadence) helped the song become one of the best-remembered instrumental songs of the period.
-Drummer Sandy Nelson issued different versions on multiple LPs.
-In 1970, "Wipe Out" peaked at number 110 on the Bubbling Under Hot 100 Singles chart.
+"Wipe Out" returned to the Hot 100 in 1966, reaching number 16 on the Hot 100 (and number 63 for the year), peaking at number 9 on the Cash Box chart, selling approximately 700,000 copies in the U.S. The single spent a grand total of thirty weeks on the Hot 100.
+Wilson's energetic drum solo for "Wipe Out" helped the song become one of the best-remembered instrumental songs of the period.